You've noticed your dog’s nose to be excessively hard or crusty, or maybe the dog’s paw pads seem unusually sensitive or have a hard crust on them.

 1. Get That Shell Removed

-Because the keratin will just keep growing and growing over your dog's paws or nose, you can periodically have it removed by a vet.
+Because the keratin will keep growing and growing over your dog's paws or nose, you can periodically have it removed by a vet.

-Your vet can carefully trim away the excess keratin on a dog's nose or paws, and make your dog a lot more comfortable.
+Your vet can carefully trim away the excess keratin on a dog's nose or paws and make your dog a lot more comfortable.

 2. Use Skin Creams

-Over the counter paw/nose balms or creams developed specifically for dogs with hyperkeratosis will help loosen up the shell and keep your dog’s nose and paws moist so that your pup can still smell like they should be able to do.
+Over-the-counter paw/nose balms or creams developed specifically for dogs with hyperkeratosis will help loosen up the shell and keep your dog’s nose and paws moist so that your pup can still smell like they should be able to do.

 3. Use Booties and/or Socks

-So when taking your dog out, make sure their feet are protected so that they won’t come into contact with ice, cold snow, chemicals or hot pavement.
+So when taking your dog out, make sure their feet are protected so that they won’t come into contact with ice, cold snow, chemicals, or hot pavement.

 4. Keep Dog's Nails Trimmed

-If you're unsure about doing it yourself, then take the dog to a groomer or have your vet trim the dog's nails on a regular basis to make it easier for your pup to walk without pain.
+If you're unsure about doing it yourself, then take the dog to a groomer or have your vet trim the dog's nails regularly to make it easier for your pup to walk without pain.

 5. Let Your Dog Ride

-If your dog likes to go for long walks outside but the hyperkeratosis condition has progressed so far that it makes your pet's feet hurt after a very short time, one option you have is a pet stroller.
+If your dog likes to go for long walks outside, but the hyperkeratosis condition has progressed so far that it makes your pet's feet hurt after a short time, one option you have is a pet stroller.

-Bring the stroller, let Fido walk or run with you until you notice that the dog is slowing down, limping or acting like they're in pain, then get your pup into a stroller.
+Bring the stroller, let Fido walk or run with you until you notice that the dog is slowing down, limping, or acting like they're in pain, then get your pup into a stroller.